IT vendor management: A guide to managing and scaling SaaS

 Better budget optimization

-Vendor management software can eliminate many of the conditions that lead to IT budget overruns and capacity planning difficulties.
+Vendor management software eliminates conditions that lead to IT budget overruns, focusing on deduplication, license utilization, and reduced cost per license.

-- License and asset utilization: Having a clear picture of your total portfolio of available licenses ensures you have enough on hand without a costly surplus.
-Automation can help you understand your license utilization rate for each tool in your tech stack, identify abandoned licenses or subscriptions, and help you right-size software assets to bring down costs.
+Having a clear view of available licenses ensures you have enough without costly surpluses.
+Automation helps understand license utilization rates for each tool, identify abandoned licenses, and right-size software assets.

 Improved cross-departmental communication